Kasmetski/crypto-portfolio/README.md

 # crypto-portfolio
-Crypto currency asset manager.
+Crypto currency asset manager for the terminal.
 Written in Go

-in progress...